 - it exists from eternity, it must, therefore, be eternal or infinite.

-The quantity (this term is used loosely since God’s power is beyond measure) of God’s power derives from the fact that it created all out of nothing and nothing out of all.
+The quantity (this term is used loosely since God’s power is beyond measure) of God’s power derives from the fact that it created all out of nothing and nothing out of all (origin of the idea of God).
 Thus, its power must necessarily be infinite.
 God’s power, however, delimits man’s power, making it the only entity whose might always makes right.
 Therefore, there are quantitative limits to the natural right with which man can act in the state of nature.

 But it is an accepted belief that every person in nature acts and persists according to nature, that is, by necessity and without limitation, which contradicts the foundation of a human god.